oracle/weblogic-kubernetes-operator/docs-source/content/userguide/experimental/istio.md

 ##### How Istio-enabled domains differ from regular domains

 Istio enforces a number of requirements on pods.
-When you enable Istio support, the domain on persistent volume sample scripts will make the following adjustments to your domain in order to satisy Istio's requirements:
+When you enable Istio support, the domain on a persistent volume sample scripts will make the following adjustments to your domain in order to satisy Istio's requirements:

 * On the Administration Server: